Aed Saleha

 “We were only allowed to sleep for four hours a day.
 The rest of the time we were shackled, forced to kneel or prostrate for long hours, or left standing under the rain for extended periods.”

 Saleha, a father of two, said he appeared twice before a military court via video conference, where he was accused of belonging to a terrorist organization.
-He said the hearings were little more than a formality, with the judge refusing to listen to his defence.
+He said the hearings were little more than a formality, with the judge refusing to listen to his defense.

-He said he lost 22 kilograms during his imprisonment, “I was 96 kilograms when arrested and 74 when released,” he said.
+He said he lost 22 kilograms during his imprisonment.
+“I was 96 kilograms when arrested and 74 when released,” he said.
 “What they gave us couldn’t be called food — it was just enough to keep us barely standing and alive.”